Investing Offshore

 Episodes of currency weakness will more than likely remain a strong driver of price increases into the future.
 Having more than the minimum offshore exposure recommended for retirement savers may also be warranted for those planning for future liabilities in hard currency.
 This would include expenses such as overseas travel (for leisure purposes or visiting family members living abroad), business opportunities, investing for the next generation’s education, or emigration.

-We’ve spent the last 25 years steadily rolling out a considered global fund range to meet South African’s every offshore investment need.
+We’ve spent the last 25+ years using a deliberate and methodical approach to building a comprehensive global fund range to meet South Africa’s every offshore investment need.
 Today, this range has a demonstrable track record, and we are proud to be one of the few local investment firms with:

-When investing offshore with us, you gain access to a global team of skilled investment professionals (see below) who consistently collaborate to identify the most attractive opportunities (regardless of asset class or geography) for inclusion in each of our global funds.
+When investing offshore with us, you invest into a single, valuation-driven investment philosophy that has been tested through many market crises and applied by a global team of skilled investment professionals (see below) who consistently collaborate to identify the most attractive opportunities (regardless of asset class or geography) for inclusion in each of our global funds.

-Key highlights for the rand-denominated feeder fund as of end July 2024 include the following:
+Key highlights for the rand-denominated feeder fund as of end February 2025 include:

 How much international exposure is appropriate?